What Are Google Search Essentials?

 11 Scaled Content Abuse

-Scaled content abuse refers to low-quality, duplicate, or near-duplicate content that is mass-produced and distributed across multiple pages or sites.
+Scaled content abuse refers to the mass production and distribution of low-quality, duplicate, or near-duplicate content across multiple pages or sites.
 The content may be generated by AI, humans, or a combination of AI and humans.

 Examples of scaled content abuse include: